olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part2.md

 ```

 The proxy could be a patched doh-stub.
 I tried making it work
-with requests (it has support for socks proxying), but that
+with the [Python requests library][py/requests] (it has support
+for socks proxying), but that caused unacceptable performance
-caused unacceptable performance loss and instability as requests
+loss and instability as requests blocks the [asyncio event
-blocks the asyncio event loop waiting for a response.
-Instead, I
+loop][py/asyncio] waiting for a response.
+Instead, I implement
-implement my own doh-stub like tool.
-I'll go into details on this
+my own doh-stub like tool.
+I'll go into details on this in the
-in the next couple of posts.
+next couple of posts.

 Other posts in this series: